 What you should be alert for in the history

 Cryptococcosis is an invasive mycosis that occurs worldwide causing significant morbidity and mortality.
 Cutaneous cryptococcosis is a condition that is classified as a primary or secondary infection.
 Primary cutaneous cryptococcosis is a distinct infection that is usually a result of direct inoculation of Cryptococcus spp into injured skin through trauma or laboratory accidents.
 Infection tends to be localized but can spread to deeper layers of tissue and muscle.
 Secondary skin infection is a result of cryptococcal dissemination; this tends to occur in immunocompromised hosts.
-Primary infection is less common than secondary infection.
+Primary infection is significantly less common than secondary infection.

 Characteristic findings on physical examination

 In primary cutaneous cryptococcal infection, there tends to be a single lesion where initial inoculation occurs.
 These lesions can present as a whitlow, nodule, ulceration, cellulitis, or phlegmon.
 Infection can spread to deeper layers of tissue and eventually disseminate to regional lymph nodes and blood; dissemination is more likely to occur in immunocompromised hosts.

 Cryptococcus can cause almost any type of skin lesion.
 Secondary cutaneous cryptococcosis can manifest in several ways, such as nodules, papules, maculopapules, vesicles, bullae, pustules, acneiform lesions, purpura, ulcers, granulomas, abscesses, plaques, draining sinuses, cellulitis, and necrotizing infection (